 The presence of light seed that is visible along the belly and legs of the animal would indicate that it is of a medium seed grade.

-Indicating the presence of seed along the belly and legs of the animal but in a bit more prominent quantity highlights this type of heavy seed grade.
+Indicating the presence of seed along the belly and legs of the animal but in a bit, the more prominent quantity highlights this type of heavy seed grade.

 This refers to the wool contamination of light to heavy seed presence that may cause problems if it is not removed before the fleshing process which is basically conducted for rehydration and cleansing, the rollers that are used may puncture them through the skin.

-With a thinness and flexibility that they offer, unlike the older animals of the same species, lambskin and calfskin is without a doubt the first choice in terms of quality, durability and appearance.
+With the thinness and flexibility that they offer, unlike the older animals of the same species, lambskin and calfskin are without a doubt the first choice in terms of quality, durability and appearance.

 Aside from looks and texture, lambskin is also known for its insulative and protective properties especially considering its thinness.
-Hence, it being the go to choice and type of leather to go for, in extremely cold temperatures.
+Hence, it is the go-to choice and type of leather to go for, in extremely cold temperatures.

-Downside with lambskin is that, as it’s smaller in size, it cannot be used to make large size apparels.
+The downside with lambskin is that, as it’s smaller in size, it cannot be used to make large-size apparel.
 Additionally, it’s difficult to make apparels that have large panels incorporated in the design and thus, this is one reason because of which some lambskin jackets are extremely expensive.